 What Is a WTA 1000 Tournament?

-WTA 1000 tournaments feature many of the top-ranked players, offer substantial prize money, influence seeding at Grand Slams, and play a major role in year-end standings.
+The “1000” refers to the number of ranking points awarded to the singles champion.
+WTA 1000 events feature most of the top-ranked players, offer the largest prize money outside the majors, influence Grand Slam seedings and shape the year-end standings.
 They are the women’s tour equivalent in tier to ATP Masters 1000 events.

 How Many WTA 1000 Tournaments Are There?